JesHP73/DataPipes_CloudInnovation/README.md

 the cloud!!!!
 Think of it as an astronomer extending their study from Earth to the vastness of space, if you will.
 My scripts, initially run on local machines and now, founded a new home in AWS Lambda, ensuring relevant and up to date data collection.
 While developing this project, I realized that I had applyed **The Five Pillars of a Data Analyst too** that played a pivotal role:

- - **Curiosity:** The quest to understand e-scooter movements, much like a scientist's thirst for answers, drove this project.
+ - **1▸ Curiosity:** The quest to understand e-scooter movements, much like a scientist's thirst for answers, drove this project.
- - **Understanding the Context:** Analyzing data without context is like reading a book in an unknown language.
+ - **2▸ Understanding the Context:** Analyzing data without context is like reading a book in an unknown language.
 Recognizing patterns in scooter movements required a deep understanding of the urban landscape.
- - **Technical Mindset:** Breaking down the challenge into smaller, manageable tasks was crucial.
+ - **3▸ Technical Mindset:** Breaking down the challenge into smaller, manageable tasks was crucial.
 It's the art of seeing the bigger picture and understanding the minute brushstrokes that create it.

-Data Design: Organizing our data efficiently ensured swift and accurate analyses.
-Imagine a librarian arranging books, ensuring that readers find what they're looking for without hassles.
+ - **4▸ Data Design:** Imagine a librarian arranging books, ensuring that readers find what they're looking for without hassles.

-Data Strategy: Managing the tools, processes, and the team ensured that our project ran smoothly.
-Like a maestro conducting an orchestra, ensuring each instrument plays its part to perfection.
+ - **5▸ Data Strategy:** Managing the tools, processes, and the team inpputs need it, as if conducting an orchestra, ensuring each instrument plays its part.

-Conclusion
+# Conclusion
-The Gans e-scooter project was not just about predicting scooter movements; it was a deep dive into the world of data analytics.
+The Gans e-scooter project was not just about predicting scooter movements; it was a deep dive into the world of data engineering.
 It reaffirmed the importance of understanding the data ecosystem, the need for robust pipelines, and the foundational analytical skills that guide such projects.
-As we move ahead in this data-driven era, these lessons will be the beacon that lights our path.
+As we move ahead in this data-driven era, these lessons will be the lights to my path; As the very wise Data Scientist, Soner Yıldırım, wrote **"Data
+Scientists Without Data Engineering Skills Will Face the Harsh Truth"** *(I really encourague to read his article on MEDIUM)*